1925 Chicago Bears season: January barnstorming tour

 The following day, the California Stars hosted the Bears on a high school field in San Diego.
 Chicago struck first with Oscar Knop's touchdown, while Grange added a score of his own in the fourth quarter for a 14–0 win.
-A day after the game, Portland Coast Baseball League president Tom Turner announced his intentions to attract Grange and the Bears to Portland for a game later in the month.
+A day after the game, baseball's Pacific Coast League president Tom Turner announced his intentions to attract Grange and the Bears to Portland for a game later in the month.

 After another week of rest, the team went to Kezar Stadium in San Francisco to play Wilson's San Francisco Tigers.
 Despite being betting favorites, the Bears fell behind as the Tigers' James Bradshaw recorded two interceptions, while his teammates Bob Fitzke and Houston Stockton scored.
 Sternaman threw a touchdown pass to Paul Gobel as the Bears fell 14–7.

 On January 30–31, Grange and his team visited the Pacific Northwest to play all-star teams in Portland and Seattle, both led by Wilson.
 Wilson had agreed to play provided he be paid in advance and game organizers gave him a strong offensive line; he described the Bears as having "the biggest and best line I ever saw on a football field."
 As such, his teammates for the games consisted of players from the Waterfront Athletic Club who also worked as longshoremen.

 In Portland, with a "small but highly critical crowd" of between 5,000 and 6,500 watching, Grange and Britton combined for five touchdowns, including three by the latter, en route to a 60–3 blowout.
 However, Grange left the game before halftime after suffering an injury in a pile-up; Wilson also did the same.

 Chicago wrapped up the barnstorming tour in Seattle.
 Grange recorded a rushing and passing touchdown in the first half, while Wilson injured his right leg during the second quarter while trying to tackle him.
 Seattle's Rollie Corbett broke his leg in the game, leading to Grange, Pyle, and Wilson setting up a fund to support him for which they donated $50 apiece.
 The Bears won 34–0.